love-0710/love-0710/README.md

     +2 Higher Secondary

-💡 Open to collaborating
+**💡 Open to collaborating**

 ## Experience

-🎓 Internship at the Indian Statistical Institute | May-July, 2023
+**🎓 Internship at the Indian Statistical Institute | May-July, 2023**

-     Engaged in AIML, Deep Learning, Computer Vision, and Image Processing projects.
+- Completed an internship focusing on artificial intelligence and machine learning (AIML), deep learning, image processing, and computer vision.
+- Engaged in research projects and practical applications under the guidance of experienced professionals.
+- Gained hands-on experience in utilizing advanced algorithms and techniques in AIML and Deep Learning to solve real-world problems.

+**Research Assistant at the Sikkim Manipal Institute of Technology | Aug, 2023 - Feb, 2024**
+- Collaborated with Assistant Professor Vikash Singh on the DCASE 2021 challenge project.
+- Contributed to the design, implementation, and evaluation of algorithms and models for sound event detection.

 ## Awards